John Torres

-John Torres is an American songwriter, recording artist, and occasional actor from Los Angeles, California.
+John Torres is an American songwriter and recording artist from Los Angeles.

+Career

 His music has been featured in popular films and television shows and has received numerous honors, including a John Lennon Songwriting Award, a nomination for an American Independent Music Award, and a short listing for Best Original Song by the Academy of Motion Picture Arts and Sciences.
 He has released four studio albums, as well as numerous singles and music videos.

+Torres also was a composer for Bronco Billy The Musical.

 As an actor, Torres played the lead role of Drew in the first production of the Broadway musical Rock of Ages.
 He also co-starred as Peter in the first major production of the musical Bare: A Pop Opera.